joshuaalmari/microsoft-powerbi-analyst-professional-certification/5-data-analysis-and-visualization-with-powerbi/module-1-creating-reports/labs/module-1-labs.md

-### 📋 Practical Labs & Exercises
+## 📋 Practical Labs & Exercises

-This module's exercises focus on the practical application of data visualization.
-The projects involve building interactive sales reports, designing comprehensive dashboards, and configuring advanced specialist charts to uncover deeper insights.
+The exercises in this module focus on the end-to-end creation of business reports.
+The projects progress from building basic sales summaries to enhancing visual storytelling with brand themes and implementing performance indicators for strategic monitoring.

 ---